JOJ0/discodos/README.md

 `pip --version`

 (You should see something like this)
-'pip 18.1 from /Users/jojo/.venvs/discodos/lib/python3.7/site-packages/pip (python 3.7)`
+`pip 18.1 from /Users/jojo/.venvs/discodos/lib/python3.7/site-packages/pip (python 3.7)`

 Install the necessary dependencies into your environment!